ssmitar/Scientific-calculator/README.md

 WIP basic scientific calculator using Python

-Just a basic calculator in Python
+Just a basic calculator in Python.
+Work in Progress